-The numbers are shocking - every day, about 8,000 kids end up in U.S. emergency rooms because of fall-related injuries. isn't optional - it's a must-have skill for every parent.First aid for parents
+The numbers are shocking - every day, about 8,000 kids end up in U.S. emergency rooms because of fall-related injuries.
+Injury prevention isn't optional - it's a must-have skill for every parent .First aid for parents

-Kids getting hurt or sick comes with the territory of growing up .
+Kids getting hurt or sick comes with the territory of growing up.
+As a Paramedic and Firefighter with over 20 years of experience responding to emergencies, I've seen firsthand what happens when parents are prepared - and when they're not.
+The difference is remarkable.
 But your quick response as a parent can make a real difference when your child gets hurt.
 You need to know the simple steps of pediatric first aid, especially since kids aren't just smaller versions of adults .
 Quick action in those first moments of an emergency, before medical help shows up, could save your child's life .

 A properly stocked first aid kit and the knowledge to handle common emergencies will boost your confidence to give fast and proper care .
 Falls top the injury list for kids of all ages .
 From minor tumbles to serious situations that need medical help, being ready helps you stay calm and make smart decisions.